 Browne sleeping on a bench waiting for his train when he wakes up to an echo-y singing, and sees a ghosty lingerie-clad Eglantine walking on the railroad tracks before she disappears.

 The simple fact that a Nazi occupation of Britain - by the dreaded Waffen SS, no less - makes up much of the second half of the movie.
 Part of Eglantine's house is even destroyed by a grenade in the battle scene.
 These scenes can be nightmarish, even as Disneyfied as it was depicted.

-Padding/Shoot the Money: The original cut of "Portobello Road" is a serious endurance test, regardless of how talented the performers are.
+Padding/Shoot the Money: The extended cut of "Portobello Road" is a serious endurance test, regardless of how talented the performers are.